jameshfisher/jameshfisher.com/_posts/2017-04-26-processing-images.md

 title: How to apply a `CIFilter` to an image in Swift
 justification: Future Vidrio feature requires image processing.
 tags: []
+summary: >-
+  Using `CIFilter` to apply a sepia tone filter to an `NSImage` and save the result to a file.
 ---

 ```swift